Headless CMS: The guide to your headless content management system

 Our conclusion

-FAQ: Questions and answers about Headless CMS
+FAQ: Questions and answers about headless CMS

-We hope you got a good overview of the Headless Content Management System.
+We hope you now have a good overview of the headless content management system.
 Finally, we have a few frequently asked questions that we will answer for you.
-If you have any further questions, feel free to contact our team of experts by phone.
-We'll be happy to help you out!
+If you have any further questions, please contact our team of experts by phone.
+We look forward to helping you!

-• What is Headless Wordpress?
+• What is headless WordPress?

 Some advantages of Headless WordPress are:

-4. reusability: content managed in WordPress can be reused on different platforms, saving time and effort in content creation.
+• Reusability: Content managed in WordPress can be reused on different platforms, saving time and effort in content creation.

-• Why Headless?
+• Why headless?

 • When should you use a headless CMS?